Information for friends and relatives coming to watch the Virgin Money London Marathon on Sunday 23 April 2017 will appear here in due course.

 Mile 15 & Mile 18

-This year there is a slight adjustment to the route between miles 18 and 19 due to building work at Canary Wharf.
+As in 2015, there is a slight adjustment to the route between miles 18 and 19 due to building work at Canary Wharf.
 The very popular viewing spot at Heron Quays roundabout (close to the site of the former City Pride pub) at miles 15 and 18 will NOT be available this year.
 Access will be restricted and spectators should make alternative arrangements.

 While the route through for runners is protected, the ongoing works will be fenced and inaccessible and it will not be possible to see runners at this location.
 All spectators should follow the directions of our event marshals who will advise and direct people to alternative viewing spots.

 Canary Wharf & The Isle of Dogs (DLR)

 Miles 14 to 21 on the London Marathon route are well served by a number of DLR stations.
 The DLR connects with London Underground at Canary Wharf (Jubilee line), Bank (District & Circle lines – connect at Monument station) and Tower Gateway (walk to Tower Hill – District & Circle lines.)
 So, when you want to head back towards the finish you can use these interchanges.

 You will be reunited with your runner at the runner meet and greet area in Horse Guards Road and Horse Guards Parade.
 You will NOT be allowed into the secure area.
 Many of you will use the crossing points and pedestrian bridge in order to make your way to and from this area, we therefore would ask that you take the time to look over the map above and plan your route to and from the finish area carefully.